 With ITOR, for example, Countybank buttressed the corporate component of its two three-year campaigns with an annual associate fundraising effort.
 In any given year, in fact, Upstate residents will see Countybank associates participating in fundraising walks and runs, helping with concessions at area sports events, and even ringing The Salvation Army bell.

 Rebuild Upstate is a major example of this link between corporate and associate giving.
 The program works with disabled, low-income, and elderly homeowners to repair and rehabilitate their homes so they can continue to safely live in them.

 Unsafe and substandard housing reduces quality of life and even puts lives at risk for thousands of people in the Upstate.
 Rebuild Upstate provides volunteers and materials to create safe, healthy, and sustainable home environments.

 In the process, it’s helping make rotting decks, leaky roofs, and missing railings and ramps a thing of the past in Upstate South Carolina.

 “More than 1,000 projects have been identified and approved within the 40-mile stretch between Greer to Anderson, and dollars are available for this work,” Ken said.
 “There are often just not enough people to do the work.”

-And that means good things for Rebuild Upstate and the people of the region.
-It’s par for the course at Countybank, where giving for maximum impact is part of the plan — and the reason why the bank has earned our Editor’s Choice™ Award for Community Commitment.
+It’s all par for the course at Countybank, even during a pandemic — and the reason why the bank has earned our Editor’s Choice™ Award for Community Commitment.